gramener/gramex/gramex/apps/guide/pptxhandler/README.md

 - `url:` Pandas DataFrame, sqlalchemy URL or file name
 - `ext:` file extension (if url is a file).
 Defaults to url extension
-- `args`: optional filters to apply to dataset.
+- `args:` optional filters to apply to dataset.
 Passed as a dict of lists
-- `table:`: table name (if url is an SQLAlchemy URL)
+- `table:` table name (if url is an SQLAlchemy URL)
 - `query:` optional SQL query to execute (if url is a database)
-- `transform:`: optional in-memory transform.
+- `transform:` optional in-memory transform.
 Takes a DataFrame and returns a DataFrame.
 - Any additional keys are passed to `gramex.cache.open` or `sqlalchemy.create_engine`.

 Example:-